 Nara Milanich, Associate Professor of History, joined the faculty of Barnard in 2004.
-Her scholarly interests include modern Latin America, Chile, and the comparative histories of family, childhood, and gender, and law and social inequality.
+Her scholarly interests include modern Latin America, Chile, and the comparative histories of family, gender, childhood, reproduction, law, and social inequality.

-Her research and scholarship have been supported by the Fulbright Commission for Educational Exchange, the Social Science Research Council, and the National Endowment for the Humanities, Unesco, and the American Council of Learned Societies.
+Her research and scholarship have been supported by the Fulbright Commission for Educational Exchange, the Social Science Research Council, the National Endowment for the Humanities, Unesco, and the American Council of Learned Societies.

 Professor Milanich writes and publishes in both Spanish and English.